picamator/CacheManager/README.md

 and optionally SPI:
 * `Spi\ObserverInterface`

-There is code sample bellow as illustrative example, in live please use DI library to build dependencies.
+There is illustrative code example bellow.
+Please use DI library to build dependencies in your application.

 ```php
 <?php